 Potholes are dealt with year round.
 During the winter months crews use a variety of techniques to provide reasonable driving surface.
 A permanent repair is completed during the summer season when Hot Asphalt is available.

 How does the City of Lethbridge prioritize which pothole will be fixed first?

 Potholes are rated on the following criteria: location (driving lane, curb lane), priority class of street and how hazardous the pothole is for drivers.
 Locations are developed for the crew's area that allows them to repair the potholes in an orderly manner.

 When will the City of Lethbridge fix the pothole on my street?

 In some cases, what is reported as a pothole is actually a pavement cut/utility cut.
 That is when an underground repair required crews to dig up the roadway.
 Once the repair is completed, the hole is backfilled with gravel and a temporary repair is done.
-Deficiencies can be reported by calling Public Operations at 403 320 3850.
+Deficiencies can be reported by calling us.
 Utility cuts on priority streets will be regularly monitored and will be permanently paved in the summer.

 Can the City of Lethbridge fix every pothole on our City streets?

 The goal of the Transportation Operations Department is to fix every pothole, unfortunately some years it is not possible due to weather, equipment and staff availability.
 All potholes are maintained on a list and will be addressed the following season.